Man's Favorite Sport?

-Man's Favorite Sport? is a 1964 American comedy film starring Rock Hudson and Paula Prentiss and directed and produced by Howard Hawks.
-Hawks intended the film to be an homage to his own 1938 screwball classic Bringing Up Baby with Katharine Hepburn and Cary Grant, and unsuccessfully tried to get the original stars to reprise their roles.
+Man's Favorite Sport? is a 1964 American screwball comedy film starring Rock Hudson and Paula Prentiss and directed and produced by Howard Hawks.
+Hawks intended the film to be an homage to his own 1938 screwball classic Bringing Up Baby, with Katharine Hepburn and Cary Grant, and unsuccessfully tried to recruit Hepburn and Grant to reprise their roles.
+The film was coproduced by Hudson through his company Gibraltar Productions.

 Plot

-Roger Willoughby works at Abercrombie & Fitch as a salesman for recreational fishing equipment.
-He is very successful at his job and highly sought after by his customers, who are looking for equipment which could help them win the next edition of the yearly fishing tournament at Lake Wakapoogee.
+Roger Willoughby works at Abercrombie & Fitch as a salesman of recreational fishing equipment.
+He is very successful at his job and highly sought after by his customers, some of whom are looking for equipment which could help them win the next annual fishing tournament at Lake Wakapoogee.

-His boss Mr. Cadwalader requests Willoughby to also participate in the tournament, something Willoughby had never done before.
-This request comes at the suggestion of Isolde "Easy" Mueller, the daughter of the owner of the Lake Wakapogee lodge, and Abigail Page, the director of public relations for the lodge and Easy's friend.
-They believe it would improve the tournament's standing and Mr. Cadwalader's business.
+His boss, Mr. Cadwalader, orders Willoughby to participate in the tournament, something he had never done before.
+This request comes at the suggestion of Isolde "Easy" Mueller, the daughter of the owner of the Lake's lodge, and Abigail Page, its director of public relations and Easy's friend.
+They believe his participation would improve the tournament's standing and Mr. Cadwalader's business.

-Willoughby refuses to participate, confiding to Abigail and Easy that he has never fished in his life, cannot stand the touch or taste of fish, and cannot swim.
+Willoughby initially refuses, confiding to Abigail and Easy that he has never fished in his life, cannot stand the touch or taste of fish, and cannot swim.
 His success comes from listening to his customers, most of whom are very talkative: he simply passes on the advice that one customer gives him to his other customers.
-Abigail and Easy, who themselves are adept at fishing, promise to teach Willoughby before the tournament starts.
+Abigail, who is adept at fishing, threatens to expose his lack of experience if he declines her request, despite her earlier promise to keep it secret, and promises to teach him fishing before the tournament starts.

-He arrives at the lodge with a ridiculously large amount of equipment, all of which was provided by Cadwalader.
+He arrives at the lodge with a ridiculously large amount of camping and fishing equipment, all of which was provided by Cadwalader.
 He does not know how to handle any of it and Abigail's lessons are not very successful, one ending with him almost drowning when he falls out of a boat.
-Easy tells them that renowned fisherman Joe Killroy has entered the tournament.
-They decide to fake a broken arm for Willoughby to get out of the tournament.
+Easy tells them that the renowned fisherman Joe Killroy has entered the tournament.
+They decide to fake a broken arm for Willoughby to enable him drop out of the tournament.
 Abigail and Easy put an improvised cast on him, only to find out that Killroy actually had an accident and has a cast himself; they ineptly saw off Willoughby's cast, to his horror.